crystal-vm/crystal-reader/README.md

 - Upward compatible memory and calling conventions are needed
 - Multiple return addresses are needed

-From these comes the name: A phi node is the opposite of what you may think of as an if.
-Actually an if statement is always a branch (the if part) and a rejoining of the two branches (the phi part).

-In Phisol a function call is not necessarily a part of linear code.
+In Soml a function call is not necessarily a part of linear code.
 A call may return to several addresses, making the call more like an if statement.

 ### Syntax

-Syntax (and semantics) of Phisol are just forming, but some things are clear:
+Syntax and semantics of Soml are described on the [salama site](http://salama-vm.org/soml/soml.html)

-- statically typed (in the beginning with just two types) meaning all variable declarations, functions and arguments shall be typed.
+- statically typed so all variable declarations, functions and arguments are typed.
 - objects but without data hiding
-- probably nil objects
 - static blocks (a bit ala crystal)
 - call syntax as already discussed, ie message based

-Some things we shall leave behind from the ruby approach are a lot of sugar, like missing brackets, random code everywhere, statements galore . . .
+- no semicolns and stuff, but not ruby either

 ### Parser